 One of the first and most challenging parts of writing a case is gathering information and thoughts.
 For example, many cases require interviewing primary sources.
 Even more, ask for external information to back up statements or claims.
-When building out our content, my group and I interviewed a source from within the organization we were researching.
+When building our content, my group and I interviewed a source from within the organization we were researching.
 We understood that the only way for our interviewee to provide us with accurate information as if there was a mutually developed level of trust.
 Although this individual showed initial reservations about sharing organizational data, we were reassuring in keeping sensitive material confidential and in communicating often.
 Eventually, this person recognized the group’s social capital in learning more about the organization and cooperated with us to provide an internal perspective.
 We did not include this person’s name in the final product, but the input we received was invaluable in building our case.

 Regardless of subject and structure, a knowledgeable case writer understands that developing trust – not just with sources, but also with ourselves and our ability to accurately parlay information – is a crucial necessity.
 Where are we getting our information?
 What information are we including?
 Are we representing our subjects with full objectivity?
 This will not only speak about our credibility as business writers but also about how we handle our social capital in our work.

-So now our case has meaning and all the relevant information necessary; we are well on our way to crafting an effective consulting case.
-However, everything on paper so far, as fantastic as it may be, only represents potential.
 As of now, what we have only shows what the case could be, not what it should be.
 In order to maximize the effectiveness of our pieces, we as authors have an obligation to generate value – not just for ourselves, but also for our readers.

 The first part – generating value for ourselves – requires us to think more deeply about another version of ourselves: not as human beings or social creatures, but as professionals.
 Here’s where a writer’s professional capital weaves into play.